GO Transit (Wisconsin): GO Connect

-In 2023, GO Transit announced the launch of GO Connect, a micro transit service that replaced the former route 10 in transporting drivers from the Oshkosh Downtown Transit Center to the Neenah Transit Center.
+In 2023, GO Transit announced the launch of GO Connect, a microtransit service that replaced the former route 10 in transporting drivers from the Oshkosh Downtown Transit Center to the Neenah Transit Center.
 The service runs Monday through Saturday, 6:15 a.m. to 6:45 p.m.

 Funding

 Fares account for 21% of the funding for GO Transit.
 The remaining come from local (25%), state (24%) and federal (30%) sources.